jarekjaryszew/goxtree/README.md

 	} `tag:"div" id:"innerDiv"`
 }
 ```
 Process of converting the template structure to virtual DOM is called dressing (like dressing a christmas tree).
-Dressed subtree may be then mounted.
+Dressed subtree may then be mounted.
 ```go
 rootNode, _ := goxtree.DressDomTree(&MyRoot{})
 rootNode.MountToTag("root")
 ```
-Above code is enough to display an html document.
+Above code is enough to display a html document.
 ### Subtrees
 GoXtree operates on smaller subtries which internally have immutable structure (but you can manipulate attributes and content) that are accessed via CoreNode.
 Subtrees may attach to arbitrary existing DOM node as long as it has an id field like: `<body id="root"></body>` or another subtree.
 ```go